tozzomat/tozzomat.github.io/index.md

 # Winston "The Wolfe" Wolfe (Pulp Fiction)

-Winston Wolfe is the problem solver in the move Pulp Fiction by Quentin Tarantino.
+Winston Wolfe is the problem solver in the movie Pulp Fiction by Quentin Tarantino.

 ## Traits

-* Solves problems
 * Thinks fast
-* Acts fast
+* Talks fast

 ## Memorable quotes